Home » All Posts » Labor Costs Profit Tip #4: How You Can Stop Overruns in Labor Costs

 2. Carefully monitor the job while in process to ensure the mix of employees working the job is consistent with what is included in your bid.

-While it may be easier to just send an available employee out on a job, if their fully-burdened labor rate is higher than what you bid, you will incur cost over-runs.
+While it may be easier to just send an available employee out on a job, if their fully-burdened labor rate is higher than what you bid, you will incur cost overruns.

 3. Carefully monitor the job while in process to ensure the hours spent on the job are consistent with what is included in your bid.